ErikKankaTrea/NW_PROBLEM_SOLVING/README.md

 For the Flask API only two pages http://0.0.0.0:8000 (welcome page) http://0.0.0.0:8000/apidocs/ (api page) [change the 0.0.0.0 for your IPv4]
+(Its a pity that it has a bug and I didnt have time to find the solution, I guess is the flasswer parameter parsed and pandas)

 Addiotional comments:
 Beyond the poor results, I agree that there is a large-finite ways of doing it, also adding their combinations.
-["fuzzy join", "matrix factorization 10k X 50K", combine first approach then second approach ]
+["fuzzy join", "matrix factorization 10k X 50K", clustering profiles and top closest entities can be assigned.... ]

 Cheers!!